-“The Sacred Heart of Oseira” is a photograph of a cloister from the Spanish monastery of Santa María la Real de Oseira.
+“The Sacred Heart of Oseira” is a black and white photograph of a cloister from the Spanish monastery of Santa María la Real de Oseira.
 It was taken in 2007 by Paul Preece as part of his “Cloisters” series.

 It’s an image of interest due to the accidental presence of divine symbols hidden in plain view.
 The term accidental is used in the sense that the symbols were not added to the image in post-production: the symbols are present on the original 5″x4″ black and white negative.